 The Company paid \$299.9 million in initial cash consideration, funded through \$174.9 million of cash on hand and \$125.0 million drawn on the Revolving Credit Facility, and could make up to three additional earnout payments, each ranging from zero to \$23.4 million, based on certain defined operating results during the earnout periods November 1, 2018 through October 31, 2019, November 1, 2019 through October 31, 2020, and November 1, 2020 through October 31, 2021.
 These additional payments, to the extent earned, will be payable in cash.
-The Company has estimated a preliminary purchase price of \$313.4 million, comprised of the upfront cash payment of \$299.9 million, \$13.9 million for the estimated fair value of the earnout payments, and an estimated \$0.4 million post-closing reduction to working capital.
+The purchase price of \$313.4 million is comprised of the upfront cash payment of \$299.9 million, \$13.9 million for the estimated fair value of the earnout payments, and a \$0.4 million post-closing receipt for working capital settlement.

-As of March 31, 2019, the estimated fair value of the contingent consideration totaled \$35.1 million, of which \$21.5 million is included in current contingent consideration and \$13.6 million is included in non-current contingent consideration in the accompanying consolidated balance sheet.
+As of September 30, 2019, the estimated fair value of the contingent consideration totaled \$41.9 million, of which \$23.0 million is included in current contingent consideration and \$18.9 million is included in non-current contingent consideration in the accompanying consolidated balance sheet.
 The estimated fair value of the contingent consideration payments is determined using an option pricing model.
 The estimated value of the contingent consideration is based upon available information and certain assumptions, known at the time of this report, which management believes are reasonable.
 Any differences in the actual contingent consideration payments will be recorded in operating income in the consolidated statements of operations and comprehensive income.
-During the first quarter of 2019, the Company recorded \$14.4 million of contingent consideration expense in the consolidated statement of operations and comprehensive income due to the change in estimated fair value of the contingent consideration.
+During the third quarter and first nine months of 2019, the Company recorded \$4.3 million and \$21.2 million, respectively, of contingent consideration expense in the consolidated statements of operations and comprehensive income due to the change in estimated fair value of the contingent consideration.